-Gary Tanashian of nftrh.com and biiwii.com successfully owned and operated a progressive medical component manufacturing company for 21 years, keeping the company’s fundamentals in alignment with global economic realities through various economic cycles.
+I owned and operated a progressive medical device/equipment/component manufacturing company for 21 years, keeping the company’s fundamentals in alignment with global economic realities through various economic cycles.
 The natural progression from this experience is an understanding of and appreciation for global macro-economics as it relates to individual markets and sectors.

-Biiwii.com was created solely as a way to help get the message out about deeply rooted problems with too much debt and leverage within the financial system.
-Our concerns were confirmed and our message proven justified 3 to 4 years later as the system began to purge these distortions, resulting in a climactic washout extending from October, 2008 to March, 2009.
+Biiwii.com was created in 2004 as a way to help communicate a message about deeply rooted problems with irreconcilable levels of debt and leverage within the inflated financial system.
+My concerns were confirmed and message justified in 2007 as the system began to purge these distortions, resulting in a climactic washout extending from October, 2008 to March, 2009.
 It was a manifestation of the boom/bust cycles hard wired into a Keynesian monetary/economic system.

-Yet ironically enough the URL ‘biiwii.com’ came from the old saying ‘but it is what it is’ and indeed this sentiment addressed the need to remain impartial (bullish or bearish as the situation dictates) despite personal beliefs.
-Over the long-term, the world changes and any successful market participant must be ready to accept changes or revisions to a given plan or worse, dogma.
+The URL ‘biiwii.com’ came from the old saying ‘but it is what it is’ and this sentiment addressed the need to remain impartial about the markets and free of dogmatic beliefs.
+Over the long-term, the world changes and any successful market participant should be ready to accept changes or revisions to a given plan or worse, dogma.
 Centralized monetary management is unsound, but not necessarily bearish for prices.
 In fact, in between the periodic macro liquidations the system can be quite bullish for prices.

-Along the way, a geek-like interest in technical analysis, a long-time interest in human psychology and various unique macro market ratio indicators were added to the mix, with the result being a financial market newsletter (and dynamic interim updates), Notes From the Rabbit Hole (NFTRH) that combines these attributes to provide a service that is engaged and successful in all market environments by employing risk management first, and opportunity for speculation second.
+Geek-like interests in technical analysis and sentiment/psychology, and various unique macro market ratio indicators are part of the successful mix, with the result being a financial market report, Notes From the Rabbit Hole (NFTRH), combining these attributes to provide a service that is engaged and successful in all market environments.

-Since 2004 our work has been featured at financial websites like MarketWatch, SeekingAlpha, Safehaven, GoldSeek and many more.
+Since 2004 our work has been featured at many leading financial websites.